 BUILD, MARC U*STAR and RISE are very similar programs.
 MARC U*STAR requires students to be in the University Honors Program (UHP) and have a 3.0 GPA.
 BUILD and RISE do not have GPA requirements but are looking for students that can be competitive for graduate school.
 MARC U*STAR and RISE focus on students from the Colleges of Natural Sciences and Mathematics, Engineering, and also the Department of Psychology.
 BUILD accepts students from those two colleges, but also the College of Health and Human Services, as well as all departments in the College of Liberal Arts.
-The biggest factor on how your experience will go with these programs is which mentor you choose.
-You will be in a Learning Community with each program for 1 hour week but you will be working with your mentor for 15-20 hours per week.
-So make sure to do your homework and speak to your potential mentors to make sure they would be a good fit.
+Your experience will depend largely on which mentor you choose.
+You will be working with your mentor for 15-20 hours per week during the academic year.
+Be sure to do your homework and speak to your potential mentors to make sure they would be a good fit.

 How do I find a BUILD faculty mentor?

 To search for available faculty mentors, use the Mentor Directory on our website.
 While this directory does not include all faculty doing research at CSULB, the faculty members on this list are doing health-related research and currently looking for a BUILD Student.
 Faculty who are part of our Mentor Directory are interested in mentoring undergraduate students and have completed mentor training to support you to reach your graduate program and research goals.

 Does BUILD provide housing and/or parking during SURGE?

 BUILD does not provide student housing and/or parking.
 Each student will be responsible for their own housing and parking during SURGE.
 However, if you require assistance with locating student resources for housing and parking support, then please reach out to any of our BUILD Training Directors or staff for support.

 Here are some resources you can use to help you find options for housing and parking: